Concordium/concordium-rosetta/readme.md

 ### Construction API

 All applicable endpoints are supported to construct and submit transfer transactions with or without a memo.

+TODO: Mention which endpoints will fail if other transactions are attempted.
+And where the memo field is expected.

 - [`derive`](https://www.rosetta-api.org/docs/ConstructionApi.html#constructionderive):
   Not applicable as account addresses aren't derivable from public keys.